-- Tank car movements account for all tank cars that carried a shipment, regardless of when they were built or retrofitted to meet a different specification. - Newly built or retrofitted cars may enter service at any point in the year and may not be used until the following year. - Facilities that build or retrofit tank cars for the North American market outside the United States and not owned by an American company are not included in the data collection. - We did not receive responses from 22 tank car shops which have the ability to build new DOT-117 tank cars or retrofit or retrofit existing cars to the DOT-117 standard.
-The projections listed here do not include tank cars that may be built or retrofit by these 22 tank car shops resulting in an underestimation of new and retrofit DOT-117 tank cars for 2021.
+- Tank car movements account for all tank cars that carried a shipment, regardless of when they were built or retrofitted to meet a different specification. - Newly built or retrofitted cars may enter service at any point in the year and may not be used until the following year. - Facilities that build or retrofit tank cars for the North American market outside the United States, and are not owned by an American company, are not included in the data collection.

-14 The Railway Supply Institute is a trade association representing rail tank car manufacturers and facilities performing repairs and maintenance.
+&lt;sup>14 The Railway Supply Institute is a trade association representing rail tank car manufacturers and facilities performing repairs and maintenance.